|Dairy free version using only coconut milk instead of whipped cream!|

 You can also make into pancakes.
-I find that using a waffle maker speeds up the time it takes to prepare but pretty soon (next week when we officially move), I will probably be doing lots of pancakes on the griddle on my stove! 😉
+I find that using small waffle makers speeds up the time it takes to prepare but pretty soon (next week when we officially move), I will probably be doing lots of pancakes on the griddle on my stove! 😉

 Make a few batches of these while you are messing up the blender and throw the extra ones in the refrigerator and pot them in the toaster.
 I honestly think they are better the next day!

 Yields about 15 Sand-dollar size pancakes or 9 waffles

 1/2 cup unsweetened almond milk

 Notes: Dairy Free Version: Use 1-1/4 cup almond/coconut milk combo as well as 4 tablespoons of melted coconut oil.

 - Blend eggs in blender for 1 minute.
 You can also blend with hand mixer.

 - Add wet ingredients.
 Blend well.